 1. Create Custom Audiences Of Past Converters

 Set up Facebook audiences that include your product or service users and past purchasers to target campaigns specifically for your customer base.

 2. Publish & Promote Easily Shareable Facebook Posts

 Make it easy for your fans to engage with you on Facebook by frequently posting product updates, guides and links to blog content.

-Tip: Ask your team to like and share all your brand’s Facebook posts as well to expand their free organic reach before you promote the post.
+Pro Tip: Ask your team to like and share all your brand’s Facebook posts too.
+This will expand your free organic reach before you promote the post.

-Once a person has made a purchase, don’t move them out of your Facebook marketing funnel.
-Keep targeting them with relevant offers once in awhile.
+Once a person has made a purchase, don’t eject them from your Facebook marketing funnel.
+Keep targeting them with relevant offers once in a while.

 Audience Targeting in Different Conversion Funnel Stages